Adversarial Training for Gradient Descent: Analysis Through its Continuous-time Approximation: Continuous-time Approximation

-To establish the continuous-time SDE dynamic for adversarial training, we will assume for ease of exposition and with little loss of generality the same learning rate $\eta$ for both the inner and outer loops.
+\paragraph{Assumptions} Throughout this paper, we will assume for ease of exposition and with little loss of generality the same constant learning rate $\eta$ for both the inner and outer loops, In addition, we assume: